 The most basic problem associated with breastfeeding is having sore nipples.
-First time moms will get sore nipples and even experienced moms will get sore nipples too.
+First time moms will get sore nipples, but even experienced moms will get them too.
 What causes it?
-There are probably many reasons why a person can get sore nipples, but for a new breastfeeding mom, there are two major causes:
+There are probably many reasons why a person can get sore nipples, but for a new breastfeeding mom, there are two major causes.

-- Improper latch-on.
-If your baby is not latched on properly, he may gnaw your nipples or try to clamp down on your nipples because he is trying to get some milk.
-In order to avoid sore nipples, you should pay special attention in getting Baby latched-on properly.
+If your baby is not latched on properly, he may gnaw your nipples or try to clamp down on them because he is trying to get some milk.
+In order to avoid the problem with sore nipples, you should pay special attention in getting Baby latched-on properly.
 Even if it takes you 4 or 5 tries, you must try to get a good latch-on in order to save yourself misery later on.
-If you cannot get a good latch-on, talk to a lactation specialist or contact your local La Leche League.
+If you cannot get there, talk to a lactation specialist or contact your local La Leche League.

-For the most part, the only way to resolve sore nipples is time.
+For the most part, the only way to resolve the problem with sore nipples is time.
 As time goes on, your breasts will “toughen up” and they will get used to their new role as provider of food.
 Other thing that might help is:

 - Keep your nipples dry in between feedings.
 You can air dry them by walking around with no clothes (in the privacy of your home, of course).
 Do not use a hair drier – it is too harsh and will over dry.